 Welcome to Cherokee County

-Welcome to Cherokee County, Alabama.
-Located in Northeast Alabama and home to beautiful Weiss Lake which boast some of the worlds best fishing and most spectacular views.
-Cherokee County is the crown jewel of Northeast Alabama.
+Welcome to Cherokee County, Alabama!
+Cherokee County is located in Northeast Alabama and is the home of the beautiful Weiss Lake.
+Weiss Lake is well known for its spectacular views and some of the world's best fishing.
+Cherokee County is the crown jewel of Northeast Alabama!

 Cherokee County was created by the Alabama legislature on January 9, 1836.
 It was named for the Cherokee Indians who ceded the land to the Federal government by the Treaty of New Echota, December 29, 1835.
 Cherokee County is located in the foothills of the Appalachian Mountains and encompasses 553 square miles.
 It is bordered on the north by DeKalb County, on the west by Etowah County, on the south by Calhoun and Cleburne Counties, and the east by Chattooga and Floyd Counties, GA.

 ALL COUNTY OFFICES WILL BE CLOSED ON MONDAY, SEPTEMBER 1st IN OBSERVANCE OF LABOR DAY.
 OFFICES WILL REOPEN ON TUESDAY, SEPTEMBER 2nd at 8:00 AM.

 Alabama Waste Disposal will be observing the holiday, as well.